Frequently Asked Questions

 The Lemosho route is a longer and more remote route, starting on the western side of the mountain.
 It is approximately 70 kilometers (43 miles) long and typically takes 7-9 days to complete.

-The Rongai route is the only route that approaches Kilimanjaro from the north, and it is known for its stunning views and quieter trails.
+The Rongai route is the only route that approaches Kilimanjaro from the north.
+It has stunning views and quieter trails.
 It is approximately 65 kilometers (40 miles) long and typically takes 6-7 days to complete.

 So, depending on which route you choose, the distance you walk each day on Kilimanjaro can vary.
 On average, climbers typically hike 6-8 hours per day, covering 10-15 kilometers (6-9 miles) of distance each day.